dzarurizkyy/study-jenkins/002-jenkinsfile/material.md

 ## 🌿 Multi-Branch Pipeline

 Previously, we only created jobs from a Git repository with a predetermined branch.
 In reality, using only one branch isn't very useful - you want the job process to automatically run on all branches in the Git repository.
 Jenkins Pipeline has a multi-branch pipeline feature that can automatically detect branches in Git.

-### Benefits

-- If there's a new branch, no need to add a job manually
-- If a branch is deleted, no need to delete the job manually
-- Multi-branch pipeline can only create pipelines from Jenkinsfile, not directly in the job

 - **Create multi-branch pipeline**